lastingParadox/ff-site/archive-to-markdown/md/ff2/24-feel-the-heat.md

 > the boy puts down the huge weights and turns, spotting Iris.
 > He laughs in disbelief.
-> ”I didn’t think I’d ever see you again!”
+> ”I didn't think I'd ever see you again!”

 **TheBlade** _(28-Oct-18 04:13 PM)_